Leonidkourtch/ml-project-leo_1/README.md

 This Priject uses [Forest Cover Type Prediction](https://www.kaggle.com/competitions/forest-cover-type-prediction) dataset.

 ## Usage
-This package allows you to train model for detecting the presence of heart disease in the patient.
+This package allows you to train model for predicting the forest cover type (the predominant kind of tree cover) from strictly cartographic variables (as opposed to remotely sensed data).
+The actual forest cover type for a given 30 x 30 meter cell was determined from US Forest Service (USFS) Region 2 Resource Information System data.
+Independent variables were then derived from data obtained from the US Geological Survey and USFS.
+The data is in raw form (not scaled) and contains binary columns of data for qualitative independent variables such as wilderness areas and soil type.

 1. Clone this repository to your machine.
 2. Download [Forest Cover Type Prediction](https://www.kaggle.com/competitions/forest-cover-type-prediction) dataset, save csv locally (default path is *data/heart.csv* in repository's root).
 3. Make sure Python 3.9 and [Poetry](https://python-poetry.org/docs/) are installed on your machine (I use Poetry 1.1.11).